moliver28/research-handbook/content/handbook/sales/field-operations/customer-success-operations/cs-ops-programs/nps-csat-scores.md

 #### Who is not contacted on a CSAT survey?
 - Identified Billing or Procurement personas configured as Owners or GitLab Admins on accounts
 - Guest, Reporter, Developer or Maintainer roles on accounts
-- Users that have been contacted by others CSAT Surveys within the past eight weeks, such as the [‘Product CSAT’](https://handbook.gitlab.com/handbook/product/ux/performance-indicators/csat/) survey administered by the UX Research Team.
+- Users that have been contacted by others CSAT Surveys within the past eight weeks, such as the [Product CSAT](https://handbook.gitlab.com/handbook/product/ux/performance-indicators/csat/) survey administered by the UX Research Team.

 ## All-Customer CSAT Survey